Hi, I’m Jenny Soriano.

 In 2017, I joined the Wesley School, in Los Angeles, California, as a Middle School Science and Math teacher.
 I was tasked to run the Middle School S.T.E.A.M.
 Program, where I was able to facilitate the various hands-on learning opportunities for students to work collaboratively with others, understand the ways that science, math, the arts, and technology work together, and to become increasingly curious about the world around them.

-When I am not busy planning the next fun class activity, I spend most of my time with my loving and supportive husband, Michael.
+When I am not busy planning the next fun class activity, I spend most of my time with my loving and supportive husband, Michael, probably going on road trips.

 Join me as I continue to mentor and prepare our younger generations for the rigors of high school science and mathematics.